nubank/docopt.clj/README.md

 Run `lein test` to validate all language-agnostic tests in `testcases.docopt`.
 As of now, test coverage is complete.

-## To-do list
+## To do

-- Reduce the number of LOCs further while improving clarity at the same time.
+Reduce the number of LOCs further while improving clarity at the same time.
 A lot of minor changes were accumulated through getting all the tests to pass.
 I'm also a bit new to Clojure, so there's certainly room for improvement.